iwm6xx21/Project1Trivia/README.md

 Installation instructions

-Fork the respository
-And enjoy the Game
+Click the Game URL and enjoy!

 User stories